Lawrence Welk: Early career

 Although many associate Welk's music with a style quite separate from jazz, he recorded several jazzy sides; in November 1928 for Gennett Records, based in Richmond, Indiana: "Spiked Beer" and "Doin' The New Low Down" and in 1931 in Grafton, Wisconsin for Paramount Records "Smile Darn Ya, Smile".

 During the 1930s, Welk led a touring dance band specializing in dance tunes and "sweet" music (during this period, bands performing light-melodic music were referred to as "sweet bands" to distinguish them from the more rhythmic and assertive "hot" bands of artists like Benny Goodman and Duke Ellington).
 Initially, the band traveled around the country by car.
 They were too poor to rent rooms, so they usually slept and changed clothes in their cars.
 The term champagne music was derived from an engagement at the William Penn Hotel in Pittsburgh, after a dancer referred to his band's sound as "light and bubbly as champagne."
 The hotel also lays claim to the original "bubble machine," a prop left over from a 1920s movie premiere.
 Welk described his band's sound, saying, "We still play music with the champagne style, which means light and rhythmic.
 We place the stress on melody; the chords are played pretty much the way the composer wrote them.
 We play with a steady beat so dancers can follow it."

 Welk's band performed across the country, but particularly in the Chicago and Milwaukee areas.
 In the early 1940s, the band began a 10-year stint at the Trianon Ballroom in Chicago, regularly drawing crowds of several thousand.
 His orchestra also performed frequently at the Roosevelt Hotel in New York City during the late 1940s.
 In 1944 and 1945, Welk led his orchestra in 10 "Soundies", three-minute movie musicals considered to be the early pioneers of music videos.

 Lawrence Welk with War Bond officials during a c.
 1943 event in Chicago.

 Welk collaborated with Western artist Red Foley to record a version of Spade Cooley's "Shame on You" in 1945.
 The record (Decca 18698) was number 4 to Cooley's number 5 on Billboards September 15 "Most Played Juke Box Folk Records" listing.
 From 1949 through 1951, the band had radio programming on ABC, sponsored by Miller High Life, "The Champagne of Bottled Beer."

 In addition to his activities as a performing artist, Welk edited a course of modern music for the piano accordion which included arrangements by John Serry for the U. S. School of Music in New York City in 1953.
-The school was founded in 1898 and was described years later as the oldest home study music school chartered by the Board of Regents in New York State with a total worldwide enrollment of over one million students.